scottdensmore/scottdensmore.github.io/_posts/2008-10-13-sunstreaker-reservation-cocoa-web-services-with-complex-types.markdown

 @end
 {% endhighlight %}

 Each of the calls wraps a call to the dictionary that holds the value for the key in the schema.
-For example, the call to numberOfChildren / setNumberOfChildern wraps the value for the NumberOfChildren element in the schema.
+For example, the call to numberOfChildren / setNumberOfChildren wraps the value for the NumberOfChildren element in the schema.
 Now that we have this object we can write the following code in our client to get a result:

 {% highlight objectivec %}
-NSLog(@"Calling reservation service: SearchAvailibilty");
+NSLog(@"Calling reservation service: SearchAvailability");
-WSSearchAvailibiltyRequest *searchAvailibiltyReqeust = [[WSSearchAvailibiltyRequest alloc] init];
+WSSearchAvailabilityRequest *SearchAvailabilityRequest = [[WSSearchAvailabilityRequest alloc] init];
-[searchAvailibiltyReqeust setArrival:[NSDate date]];
+[SearchAvailabilityRequest setArrival:[NSDate date]];
-[searchAvailibiltyReqeust setDeparture:[NSDate date]];
+[SearchAvailabilityRequest setDeparture:[NSDate date]];
-[searchAvailibiltyReqeust setNumberOfAdults:2];
+[SearchAvailabilityRequest setNumberOfAdults:2];
-[searchAvailibiltyReqeust setNumberOfChildren:2];
+[SearchAvailabilityRequest setNumberOfChildren:2];
-result = [ReservationService SearchAvailibilty:[searchAvailibiltyReqeust dictionary]];
+result = [ReservationService SearchAvailability:[SearchAvailabilityRequest dictionary]];
-NSLog(@"Result from SearchAvailibilty: %@", result);
+NSLog(@"Result from SearchAvailability: %@", result);
 {% endhighlight %}

 Of course, nothing, nadda, zip.
 The problem is we don't know what is going on.
 It would be nice to be able to see what is going in and out of the calls to our service.
 Fortunately we can see this with some properties set in our call to the service.
-We will update the genCreateInvocationRef call in the SearchAvailibilty class with the debugging options available.
+We will update the genCreateInvocationRef call in the SearchAvailability class with the debugging options available.
 These options are not well documented, yet I found them [here](http://developer.apple.com/internet/webservices/webservicescoreandcfnetwork.html) .

-*   kWSDebugIncomingBody - add the incoming SOAP body to the result
+- kWSDebugIncomingBody - add the incoming SOAP body to the result
-*   kWSDebugIncomingHeaders - add the incoming SOAP headers to the result
+- kWSDebugIncomingHeaders - add the incoming SOAP headers to the result
-*   kWSDebugOutgoingBody - add the outgoing SOAP headers to the result
+- kWSDebugOutgoingBody - add the outgoing SOAP headers to the result
-*   kWSDebugOutgoingHeaders - add the outgoing SOAP headers to the result
+- kWSDebugOutgoingHeaders - add the outgoing SOAP headers to the result

 {% highlight objectivec %}
-- (WSMethodInvocationRef) genCreateInvocationRef
+\-\ (WSMethodInvocationRef) genCreateInvocationRef
 {
    WSMethodInvocationRef ref = [self createInvocationRef
                         /*endpoint*/: @"http://172.16.41.128/Reservation/ReservationService.svc"
-                        methodName: @"SearchAvailibilty"
+                        methodName: @"SearchAvailability"
                         protocol: (NSString*) kWSSOAP2001Protocol
                         style: (NSString*) kWSSOAPStyleDoc
-                        soapAction: @"SearchAvailibiltyRequest"
+                        soapAction: @"SearchAvailabilityRequest"
             methodNamespace: @"http://scottdensmore.com/reservations/2008/09"
                         ];